 Note: The Science Olympiad FAQ and Rules Clarifications/Changes system will close at midnight roughly a week before the National Tournament, so be sure to submit your questions before that time.

 Global Ambassador Team From Japan

 In 2009, Board Members Dr. Gerard Putz and Jim Woodland traveled to Tokyo, Japan, to present Science Olympiad concepts to Japanese education officials from the Ministry of Education (MEXT) and the Japan Science and Technology Agency (JST) at "Science Agora."
 A partnership between Science Olympiad and JST was born, founded on a shared passion for making science competition fun and exciting for all students.
-In March 2019, JST will host its 8th Annual Japan High School Science Championships (JHSSC), where the Grand Prize for the competition is a trip to the 2019 Science Olympiad National Tournament at Cornell University.
+In March 2019, JST hosted its 8th Annual Japan High School Science Championships (JHSSC), where the Grand Prize for Kaiyo Academy in the Aichi Prefecture is a trip to the 2019 Science Olympiad National Tournament at Cornell University.
 In 2015, the JHSSC added a Science Olympiad tradition to the contest, the ever-popular Swap Meet!
 As they did at the 2012-2018 National Tournaments, Japanese students will meet their American peers and participate as unranked guests in selected Science Olympiad events.
-Pictured: 2018 JHSSC Winners from Eikou High School in Japan!
+Pictured: 2019 JHSSC Winners from Kaiyo Academy in Japan!